EndPointCorp/end-point-blog/2023/03/interchange-rust_link.md

 Then that many items are given on one line each, beginning with the number of bytes in the value, followed by a space and then the value.

-Finally an `end` section concludes the preliminary values, and then the HTTP response body follows unmodified.
+Finally an `end` section concludes the preliminary values, and then the HTTP response body follows unmodified in the `entity` section.

 Here is an example request with an empty request body, as the CGI link program passes it to Interchange: